Bharat-Bhargava/APS360-Project/README.md

 # APS360 Project Team 34: Heart Event Prediction

-**Team Members:** Daivik Dhar, Zijin Zhou, Michael Silver, Bharat Bhargava!:
+**Team Members:** Daivik Dhar, Zijin Zhou, Michael Silver, Bharat Bhargava

 ## Project Description
 This project utilizes machine learning models, specifically LSTM networks or transformer encoders, to predict the likelihood of a patient experiencing a cardiovascular event based on physiological data.
 The analysis focuses on supervised learning using datasets containing ECG recordings and potentially other vital signs like heart rate and blood pressure.